sjp38/hackermail/USAGE.md

 Applying Patches
 ----------------

-`hkml patch apply` receives the identifier of the mail of the patches and apply the patches to local source tree.
+`hkml patch apply` receives the identifier of the patch mail and apply the patches to local source tree.
 The command assumes current working directory is the local source tree.
 If not, the user can set the path to the tree via `--repo` option.
-If the system has `b4` installed, it uses `b4` to retrieve the patches, do some basic checks before applying, and add tags including `Link:` and `Signed-off-by:` for the user.

 For example, below applies the patche series that `hkml patch check` example was used for.